On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Collision-avoidance for higher order singular systems

 where we apply the antisymmetry in the indexes $i$ and $j$ to obtain the cancellation.

 $\bullet$ (Step 2).
-In this step, we will apply the equation \eqref{D4} to construct the Lyapunov functional and corresponding estimates.
+In this step, we will make use of the equation \eqref{D4} to construct a Lyapunov functional.
 Actually, we integrate both sides of \eqref{D4} over $[0,t\wedge \sigma]$ for any stopping time $\sigma<\tau^*$ to obtain

-Note the function $\Psi$ can be viewed as a Lyapunov functional, and we will estimate $\Psi$ in the following.
-According to the definition of the collision set $I$, $x_j$ will not collide with any other particles for all $j\notin I$.
-Therefore, there exists a nonnegative random variable $\delta$ which is positive on $\{\tau^*\le T\}$ such that
+Now we use the function $\Psi$ as a Lyapunov functional (cf. \cite{HL09}) and do some estimates for it.
+According to the definition of the collision set $I$, each $x_j$, $j\notin I$ will not collide with any other particles.
+Therefore, there exists a nonnegative random variable $\delta$ which is positive on $\{\tau^*\le T\}$ such that a.s. on $\{\tau^*\le T\}$,